 If you or someone you know has thoughts of death or suicide, contact a health care professional, loved one, friend, or call 911 immediately.

-Bipolar disorder is equally difficult for families of those affected.
-The condition is the most difficult mental illness for families to accept, Aronson tells WebMD.
-"Families can more easily accept schizophrenia, to understand that it is an illness.
-But when a person is sometimes very productive, then becomes unreasonable or irrational, it wreaks more havoc on the family.
-It seems more like bad behavior, like they won't straighten up."
+Bipolar disorder is equally difficult for the families of those affected.
+The condition is the most difficult mental illness for families to accept, according to some experts.
+When a person is sometimes very productive and then becomes unreasonable or irrational, it may seem more like bad behavior than a sickness.

 If this rings true -- either for you or a loved one -- the first step in tackling the problem is to see a psychiatrist.
 Whether it's bipolar disorder or another mood-related problem, effective treatments are available.
 What's most important is that you recognize the problem and start looking for help.